aturner-epcc/a2v12-post/about/policies/diversity-inclusion.md

 ### Accommodating Disabilities: general best practice

-All ARCHER events must be available to people with a broad range of disabilities.
+All ARCHER2 events must be available to people with a broad range of disabilities.
 There is no one size fits all in accommodating a disability but in general we advise:

 *    After registration provide participants with the opportunity to inform you of any accommodations that they may need.
 This may be done through an additional form, and can include providing information on requirements other than those to do with disabilities, such as dietary restrictions.
 *    Always use a microphone: 1 in 5 people have some form of hearing impairment, and even in a small room it can be difficult to hear particularly when people are working together in small groups.
 It is common practice to ask the question 'Can you all hear?', but this is often done in a raised voice that is then lowered for the rest of the day.